 Persons are permitted to exercise their dogs on the field, however we respectfully ask that any dog mess is collected by the dog owners and deposited in the bins at the entrance to the field.
 We would further request that the public dispose of any litter in the bins at the entrances.

 The maintenance of the grass, planting and the trees is the responsibility of the Town Council.
-This work is contracted to Lowther Forestry Ltd.
+This work is contracted to Urbaser Ltd.